Which of the following best describes a key difference between ps... | Study Prep in Pearson+

 1

-Step 1: Understand the scope of psychology by recognizing that it primarily focuses on individual behavior and mental processes, such as thoughts, emotions, and cognitive functions.
+Step 1: Understand the primary focus of psychologists.
+Psychologists study behavior and mental processes, which include thoughts, emotions, and actions in humans and sometimes animals.

-Step 2: Understand the scope of sociology by recognizing that it primarily examines group behavior, social interactions, and the structures within societies, such as institutions and cultural norms.
+Step 2: Understand the primary focus of biologists.
+Biologists study living organisms broadly, including their physiological processes, anatomy, and interactions with the environment.

-Step 3: Compare the focus areas of both fields: psychology looks inward at individuals, while sociology looks outward at groups and social systems.
+Step 3: Identify the similarity between the two professions.
+Both psychologists and biologists study behavior, but from different perspectives—psychologists emphasize mental processes and behavior, while biologists emphasize biological functions and physiological mechanisms.

 Watch next

-Master Intro to Psychology with a bite sized video explanation from Hannah
+Master Introduction to Psychological Subfields with a bite sized video explanation from Hannah